cap-js/docs/get-started/troubleshooting.md

 npm add -D tar
 ```

-> This will not affect macOS or Linux, which continue using the built-in implementation.
+> On macOS and Linux, the built-in implementation will continue to be used.

 <div id="end" />